freeradical13/freeradical13.github.io/index.md

 Generally, electron affinity increases from left to right (except for those with stable last subshells) because right-most elements want additional electrons to achieve stability.

+[Electronegativity][] is the tendency of an atom to attract electrons to its valence shell (closely related to electron affinity).
+It follows from the octet rule that atoms increase in electronegativity from left to right.
+Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus and thus there's less pull to bring in additional electrons.
+Electropositivity is the opposite of electronegativity.

 Most elements are [metals][] (although only two are named metal groups): they are toward the left side of the periodic table (with the exception of Hydrogen), have low ionization energies, low electron affinity, are highly [electrically conductive][], [ductile][], and generally solid at standard temperature.

 [Nonmetals][] are the opposite of metals: they are toward the right side of the table (with the exception of Hydrogen), have high ionization energies, high electron affinities, are not very electrically conductive, and they are often gases (e.g. Hydrogen, Helium, etc.), although some are brittle solids (e.g. Carbon).